techge/eewids/doc/getting-started.md

 sudo ./start.sh --server
 ```

 To use the capture tool separately e.g. to connect multiple sources to Eewids, you need to build the capture tool first on the machine.
-The capture tool needs libpcap and librabbitmq to get build successfully.
+It needs libpcap and librabbitmq to get build successfully.
 For example on a Debian-based system you would need to install the following:

 ```
-sudo apt-get update && sudo apt-get install build-essential libpcap-dev librabbitmq-dev
+sudo apt-get update
+sudo apt-get install \
+    build-essential \
+    libcap-dev \
+    libnl-3-dev \
+    libnl-genl-3-dev \
+    libnm-dev \
+    libpcap-dev \
+    librabbitmq-dev \
+    pkg-config
 ```

 After installing the depencies you can clone the repo and build the capture tool.

 ```
 git clone https://github.com/techge/eewids.git
-cd eewids/eewids-capture
+cd eewids/kiscap2amqp
-gcc -lpcap -lrabbitmq -o eewids-capture eewids-cap.c amqp-utils.c
+./configure
+make
 ```

 Now you can start the capture tool by typing the following:

 ```
-./eewids-capture wlan0 eewids-server
+./capture_linux_wifi/kiscap2amqp_linux_wifi --source wlan0 --rabbitmq localhost:5672 --capexchange capture-raw
 ```

-where ```wlan0``` is the Wi-Fi interface and ```eewids-server``` is the hostname of the machine you entered the start.sh script command.
+where `wlan0` is the Wi-Fi interface and `--rabbitmq` points to the RabbitMQ server on machine you entered the `start.sh --server` script command.